NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Introduction

-To the best of our knowledge, this is the first work applying \gls{nar} to a fundamental robotics perception task and the first to apply \gls{nar} to a task of this complexity.
-The remainder of the paper is organised as follows: \cref{sec:litreview} frames this work in the literature, while \cref{sec:overview} explains the background on \gls{nar} and the foundational techniques used. \Cref{sec:methodology} details the methodology and key contributions. \Cref{sec:experiments} describes the datasets, algorithms, and experimental setup, and \cref{sec:results} presents the experiments and results, showcasing the findings and discussing their significance. \Cref{sec:ablation} proposes ablations to examine the contributions of different components to our model, and \Cref{sec:learning_pipeline} discusses the integration of NAR-*ICP into learning pipelines.
+The remainder of the paper is organised as follows: \cref{sec:litreview} frames this work in the literature, while \cref{sec:overview} gives an overview of the foundational frameworks and outlines our method. \Cref{sec:methodology} details the methodology and key contributions. \Cref{sec:experiments} describes the datasets, algorithms, benchmarks, and experimental setup, and \cref{sec:results} presents the experiments and results, showcasing the findings and discussing their significance. \Cref{sec:ablation} proposes ablations to examine the contributions of different components to our model, and \Cref{sec:learning_pipeline} discusses the integration of NAR-*ICP into learning pipelines.
 Finally, \cref{sec:conclusion} concludes the paper with a summary of our contributions, outlining potential directions for future research.